Mirxa27/MirxaAgent/docs/examples/cuga_with_runtime_tools/README.md

 task_result = await cuga_agent.run_task_generic(eval_mode=False, goal=task)
 ```

-**Key Advantage**: Ideal when CUGA is integrated into a larger system where you need to pass runtime tools without managing a separate registry process.
+**Key Advantage**: Ideal when MirxaAgent is integrated into a larger system where you need to pass runtime tools without managing a separate registry process.

 ## 🔧 **Three Types of Tools in `mcp_servers.yaml`**